FantasticFiasco/aws-signature-version-4/README.md

 ### Integration with `HttpClient`

- This project extends the class `HttpClient` by providing additional overloads to `PostAsync`, `GetAsync`, `PutAsync`, `DeleteAsync`, `SendAsync`, and the new synchronous addition of .NET 5, `Send`.
+ This project extends the class `HttpClient` by providing additional overloads to `PostAsync`, `GetAsync`, `PutAsync`, `DeleteAsync`, `SendAsync`, and the new synchronous addition to .NET 5, `Send`.
 These overloads accept the following additional arguments.

 - `regionName` - The name of the AWS region, e.g. `us-west-1`
 - `serviceName` - The name of the service, e.g. `execute-api` for an AWS API Gateway